 To combat trademark counterfeiting, Nepal has established a range of legal remedies.
 These include administrative, civil, and criminal actions aimed at protecting intellectual property rights and holding offenders accountable.

 Under the Customs Act 2007, customs officers are empowered to regulate the import and export of goods.
-If counterfeit goods are suspected, trademark owners can file an application to halt their movement across borders.
-This proactive measure helps intercept counterfeit products before they enter the market.
+If counterfeit goods are suspected, trademark owners can apply to halt their movement across borders.
+This proactive trademark counterfeiting act helps intercept counterfeit products before they enter the market.

 Trademark owners can take civil action against infringers by filing a complaint with the Department of Industry.
 This may result in: